the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 A different color map can be selected by clicked the Brain call-out in the top-right side of the screen.
 You might want to use the trim middle values feature with this viewer.
 It renders values around the mean transparent in the view.
-Also to be found un the Brain call-out.
+Also to be found on the Brain call-out.

 **Time Series Line Fragments**